 The system will be able to collect data from the municipality about violations on the territory, crossing it with the data from user reports and using it as above.
 This will be referred to as the data integration service.

-The municipality will have access to a list of suggested infrastructural interventions, based on the received reports.
+The municipality will have access to a list of suggested interventions, based on the received reports.
 This will be referred to as the suggestion service.

-The system will also provide a way for the municipality to access the data from the user reports, to allow the generation of traffic tickets; the data from the generated traffic tickets will be used for building statistics (on the person with most tickets and the trends in the issuing of tickets) accessible by the municipality together with the other insights.
+The system will also provide a way for the municipality to access the data from the user reports, to allow the generation of traffic tickets; the data from the generated traffic tickets will be used for building statistics (on the vehicle with most tickets and the trends in the issuing of tickets) accessible by the municipality together with the other insights.
 Care must be taken to ensure that the chain of custody is never broken.
 This will be referred to as the access reports service.

 Goals